MusicOfCosm/Fortran-C-Interop/README.md

 ## Slime_mold

-*vcpkg and Fortran don't mix well; for the sake of putting this on GitHub, I changed the project from how it was and used git submodules*
+*vcpkg and Fortran don't mix well; for the sake of putting this on GitHub, I changed the project from how it was and used git submodules for the first time*

 In order to see if it was viable to use Fortran C interop in an actual project, I copied my sources files from a slime mold simulation that I did using OpenGL, remaking the function that updates the agents' attributes in Fortran.